777 Partners: Controversy

 During the negotiations to buy Vasco, Brazilian newspaper O Globo revealed that Wander had been convicted in 2004 for ordering cocaine in the mail while a 22-year-old student of the University of Florida.
 Facing a possible 26-year sentence, he pleaded no contest and received 15 years of probation, that ended in 2018.
 Wander's conviction has been brought up in the media, and in an interview with the Financial Times he called it a "stupid college thing" and a "perfect opportunity for those people that are haters to try to destroy you with things that are somewhat meaningless".

 Norwegian football investigation website Josimar wrote in 2023 that 777 was facing allegations of financial impropriety, including fraud and unpaid bills.
 777 condemned Josimar's article as "wholly misleading".

 777 Partners have been sued by multiple organizations for unpaid debts and contract breaches with lawsuits describing their financial practices as a "house of cards" and a "sprawling fraudulent enterprise".

 In May 2024, American insurance firm Advantage Capital Holdings LLC (A-CAP), a major investor in 777 Partners, hired Moelis & Company to review 777's portfolio.
 A-CAP's loans had been secured against 777's assets.
 In July, A-CAP wrote to 777 Partners' soccer clubs to inform them that it was the new owner.
 In October 2024, 777's UK entity was declared bankrupt by the High Court.

 In August 2025, Delaware judge Christian Douglas Wright put 777 Partners into limited receivership over unpaid legal bills of nearly $600,000 for former CFO Damien Alfalla.

-In October 2025, Josh Wander, the 44-year-old co-founder of Miami-based 777 Partners, was indicted in the U.S. District Court for the Southern District of New York on federal charges of conspiracy to commit wire fraud, wire fraud, conspiracy to commit securities fraud, and securities fraud.
+In October 2025, Wander was indicted in the U.S. District Court for the Southern District of New York on federal charges of conspiracy to commit wire fraud, wire fraud, conspiracy to commit securities fraud, and securities fraud.
 Prosecutors alleged that Wander and his associates defrauded lenders and investors of nearly $500 million through a scheme involving fabricated financial statements, doctored records, and double-pledged collateral.
+New allegations were made in a superseding indictment on June 30, 2026, further alleging diversion of loan funds, fabrication of financial records, and witness tampering.